Departmental Mission Statement

 2010-2011: Konstantinos Kourelis MD, PhD

-From the Medical School of Patras, Patras Greece - To Union Memorial Hospital, Baltimore MD- to Patras Children Hospital, Patras Greece.
+From the Medical School of Patras, Patras Greece - To the Maryland Nose and Sinus Center, Baltimore MD - to Patras Children Hospital, Patras Greece.

 Bio and Personal Statement